timotheeg/nestrischamps/readme.md

 The variable `FF_SAVE_GAME_FRAMES=1` ensures that game files will saved locally (in the folder `games`.
 For replay if you want, of for further game analysis later if you are so enclined.
 If you do not want to save grame frames, remove the variable `FF_SAVE_GAME_FRAMES`

+#### Install prettier

+Prettier is installed when you install nodejs dependencies.
+To use prettier to format your code, please follow this [guide](https://prettier.io/docs/en/editors.html) to setup prettier with your code editor.

 #### Run the server